-Amy – I’ve been involved with the Greenhouse after school program in South Natomas for about 5 years.
-They are a community enrichment center in a neighborhood that offer after-school tutoring, mentoring, spiritual development, and leadership development for under-resourced youth.
+AMY – I’ve been involved with the Greenhouse after school program in South Natomas for years.
+They’re a community enrichment center in a neighborhood that offer after-school tutoring, mentoring, spiritual development, and leadership development for under-resourced youth.
 What I love about the Greenhouse is they are a dignity-based program – the emphasis is on lifting up rather than handing out.
 They’re extremely progressive, efficient and effective.
 I can’t speak of them highly enough.
 And they need your help!

 CHELSEA - How about adding a “giving” aspect to your holiday parties?
 We are hosting a little holiday get together and asking party goers to help brighten someone else’s year by throwing in a couple bucks to be donated to a local charity.
 After the party, guests will receive an thank you note with the total amount that we are able to collect, so they can see what a difference their donation made.
 I know everyone is having fun holiday gatherings this year and it’s really important to remember that there are others out there who may not be so fortunate.
 And every little bit helps.
 Especially in this economy.